philipperemy/cond_rnn/README.md

 ### Raises

-*ValueError*: If not initialized with a `tf.keras.layers.Layer` instance.
+*AssertionError*: If not initialized with a `tf.keras.layers.Layer` instance.

 ## Example